1962 Alabama Senate election

 The 1966 Alabama Senate election took place on Tuesday, November 8, 1966, to elect 35 representatives to serve four-year terms in the Alabama Senate.
-The result an electoral wipeout, as all 35 candidates elected were members of the Democratic Party.
 Across the 35 districts, only 6 seats were actually at stake in the November general election.
 As the Democratic Party was dominant in the state, state legislative seats were generally decided at the Democratic primary election.
 This was the first Senate election since a federal court ordered the first legislative reapportionment in the state since 1901.

 The Democratic primaries were held on May 1 with a runoff on May 29.
 Due to late-term redistricting in July 1962, two special Democratic primaries had to be held on August 28 with runoffs on September 11.
 In the new District 22 (Blount–St. Clair), no candidate from either county won a Senate nomination in the regular Democratic primary, and the new District 30 (Dallas–Lowndes) had its regular primary in Lowndes County voided.

 At the beginning of the 1963 session, George C. Hawkins of Etowah was unanimously elected president pro tempore.